PhilippeOlivier/wsp/README.md

 ## Instructions

-1. Generate instances with `/tools/instance_generator.py`.
-Specific instructions can be found in the source code.
+1. Generate instances with `/tools/generate.py`.

 2. Solve instances with the various models, which can be found in `/models`.
+The script `/tools/test.sh` automates this process.

+3. Visualize the results with `/tools/visualize.py`.

+Note: Specific instructions for the scripts can be found in their source code.

 ## References

-Refer to [this paper](http://cerc-datascience.polymtl.ca/wp-content/uploads/2018/01/Technical-Report_DS4DM-2017-015.pdf) for more details concerning the models.
+Refer to [this paper](http://cerc-datascience.polymtl.ca/wp-content/uploads/2018/01/Technical-Report_DS4DM-2017-015.pdf) for more details on the WSP and on the models.